murraycoding/Artificial-Intelligence/README.md

   floating = tf.Variable(3.567, tf.float64)

 ### Rank/Degree of Tensors
 The rank of the each tensor describes the dimensions of the vector.
 A scalar vector has rank 0 since it is not even part of a list.
-See below for each type of rank
+See below for each type of rank of each of the tensors.
+Another way to think of the rank is the amount of nested levels there are in the list (which defines the tensor).
+In 'rank2_tensor' there is a list within another list (2 levels) so it is considered rank 2.

-  rank0_tensor = tf.Variable("Brian", tf.string)
+  tensorA = tf.Variable("Brian", tf.string)
-  rank1_tensor = tf.Variable(["Brian"], tf.string)
+  tensorB = tf.Variable(["Brian"], tf.string)
-  rank2_tensor = tf.Variable([["example","text"],["machine","learning"]], tf.string)
+  tensorC = tf.Variable([["Brian","Taylor"],["Murray","Murray"]], tf.string)

+To determine the rank of the tensor, you can use the command tf.rank.
+The examples below print the rank of the above tensors.

+  # print out the rank of each tensor
+  print(f'tensorA: Rank {tf.rank(tensorA)}')
+  print(f'tensorB: Rank {tf.rank(tensorB)}')
+  print(f'tensorC: Rank {tf.rank(tensorC)}')

+  # Output
+  tensorA: Rank 0
+  tensorB: Rank 1
+  tensorC: Rank 2

 ### Shape of Tensors
+The 'shape' of the tensor gives the size of the matrix it would represent.
+For example, a rank 2 vector with 2 values in each list is just a 2x2 matrix so the shape would be [2,2].
+The examples below gives the shape of each tensor defined above.

+  # finds the shape of each of the tensors
+  print(f'tensorA: Shape {tf.shape(tensorA)}')
+  print(f'tensorB: Shape {tf.shape(tensorB)}')
+  print(f'tensorC: Shape {tf.shape(tensorC)}')

+  # Output
+  tensorA: Shape []
+  tensorB: Shape [1]
+  tensorC: Shape [2 2]

 ### Chaning Shape
+Similar to NumPy, given an initial array of values, you can change the shape of the array given all of the elements fit into uniform rows and columns.
+For example, a tensor of rank 2 and shape [4 2] has a total of 8 elements so it would not fit into a tensor of shape [3 3] since the new tensor would need 9 elements.

 ### Slicing Tensors